infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 - Direct database access have been reviewed in detail
 - Number of API calls have been reviewed to be efficient

-## Review/Signing Process and Billing
-Upon our receipt of the email request containing the extensions, 2-3 consultants will be reviewing the solution and codes.
-Consulting charges applies for this activity, so the consultants who will be reviewing the extensions will be billing their time spent against the project/customer or partner.

 ## XtendM3 Review and Signing Process

 The diagram below illustrates the XtendM3 review, feedback, approval, and signing process